isabella232/net-two-factor-auth/part4-authenticator-app.md

 ```

-## More ideas to improve the experience
+##More ideas to improve the experience
-- Send an push to the phone when there is a auth request from the website.
+Send an push to the phone when there is an authentication request from the website
-- Implement functionality to prompt both website and mobile that a wrong token was generated.
+Implement functionality to prompt both website and mobile that a wrong token was generated
-- Add BLE support so its will login automatically when the phone is close to the computer.
+Add Bluetooth low energy support so it will log in automatically when the phone is close to the computer